Melv1C/CompetitionManagerSaaS/apps/competitions-api/README.md

-get a competition by eid    done create a competition        done update a competition delete a competition
+get a competition by eid    done create a competition        done update a competition delete a competition        done

-create admin
+create admin                done
 update admin
 delete admin